nasa/cumulus/README.md

 ### Install Lerna

 We use Lerna to manage multiple Cumulus packages in the same repo.
-You need to install lerna as a global module first:
+You need to install Lerna as a global module first:

     $ npm install -g lerna